Subpecies Compendium

 Power/Defense ModifiersAdd

-The Pros – and Cons – that come with this subspecies, these are added onto the existing species.If a subspecies would add anything that the existing species already has, only one instance of that trait is kept – typically the highest value, the worst Weakness or the highest Power.
+The Pros – and Cons – that come with this subspecies, these are added onto the existing species.If a subspecies would duplicate any traits, only one instance of that trait is kept – typically the most impactful instance (the strongest value, or the worst Weakness, for instance).

 This can be subjective, so check with your GM if you're not sure.

-This doesn't apply to anything with a + sign; if a subspecies adds +1 Defense, it adds on top of the base species' Defense.If an Immunity conflicts with a Weakness, with no remaining window for the Weakness to take effect, the Weakness is completely removed from the final species.
+This doesn't apply to anything with a + sign; if a subspecies adds +1 Defense, that means it stacks directly onto your Defense!If an Immunity conflicts with a Weakness, with no remaining window for the Weakness to take effect, the Weakness is completely removed from the final species.

 Remove